Senior School student Beatrice Sharpe holds climate protest at BC Legislature

 Senior School student Beatrice Sharpe speaks to crowd at climate change protest

-At SMUS, Beatrice found a supportive environment to grow her activism.
+At SMUS, Beatrice found a supportive environment to nurture her confidence to stand up for what she believes in.
 As head of the Sustainability Council, she is planning initiatives like an upcoming clothing swap.
 Her contributions continue to expand beyond campus borders.

 "I've met people at the school who have informed me of external opportunities," Beatrice explains, including one lead that resulted in a summer job with a local political party.